aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <a id="TaskGlue"></a>
 [[Top](#Top)]

-## Task 6: Using AWS Glue to Discover Data
+## Task 6: Using AWS Glue to discover data

 Now that you have all of the data you want to analyze in your S3 data lake, it is time to discover that data and make it available to be queried.